Tired of Your Clunker? What To Do With Your Old Car

 Here are three ways to get rid of your clunker, beyond reselling your car:

 Cars that are not in driving condition are often put in landfills which can be damaging to the environment.
 In fact, according to GreenVehicleDiposal.com 408,000 tons of car materials fill landfills ever year.
 When you recycle your car with environmentally friendly organizations such as Green Vehicle Disposal, a “green” recycling method is used to reduce the amount of car parts put into a landfill.

 2. Donate Old Cars

-There are many organizations, such as Free Charity Cars, Cars 4 Causes and the Salvation Army, that will pick up your car and use it for causes such as sustainable farming and eliminating homelessness.
+There are many organizations, such as Free Charity Cars and the Salvation Army, that will pick up your car and use it for causes such as sustainable farming and eliminating homelessness.
 Many car donations are also tax deductible, but because of recent changes in tax laws, you should check the IRS database first.

 3. Sell the Parts

 If your car is no longer in driving condition, consider taking it to a local junk yard or scrap metal yard.
 Junk yards specialize in car replacement parts, so you may be able to make a profit off the parts that are still useable and in good condition.
 Scrap metal yards will purchase scrap metal by the pound, so if you have a big car, you may be able to make a significant amount of money.
 Always remember to shop around for the best offer and negotiate for the best deal.